-- I became a barista at Caffé Medici, one of Austin's best and most loved local coffee shops!
+- I became a barista at Caffé Medici, one of Austin's best and most beloved local coffee shops!
 These coworkers and patrons are now major parts of my Austin family.
-They have been instrumental (literally, two of them accompanied me at Parker Jazz Club!) in setting the foundation of new opportunities & community in the Live Music Capital of the World.
+They have been instrumental (literally, two of them accompanied me at Parker Jazz Club!) in setting the foundation of new opportunities & community in the Live Music Capital of the World!

 - With the help of 200+ Kickstarter backers along with my ingenious team of engineers & musicians, four original singles from my debut EP were released throughout the year!